IN THE NEWS

 September 10, 2000

-Shop until Your Cursor Drops at Online Mall
+Shop until Your Cursor Drops at Online Mallby Joy Rothke

 Shopping sites are frequently touting their great buys and terrific bargains.
 Are these real bargains?
 As with conventional shopping, doing a price comparison makes sense.
 This is an area in which the internet particularly shines.
 It's easy for a shopper to compare prices at scores of sites by using services like PriceSCAN.com . . . .